haccker1357/pwn.college.eashan/Pondering Paths 2.md

 1)What is Relative path.
 Relative Path : Relative path specifies the location of a file or directory relative to the current working directory.
 2) Difference between Absolute Path and Relative Path.
-Absolute path starts with the root directory while the relative path does't.
+Absolute path starts with the root directory while the relative path does`t.
 But the current working directory ( cwd ) matters in the relative path .

 ## Explicit  Relative Paths, from /